-If you have an emergency after 5pm or at the weekend ring the Out of Hours Service No: 01- 6778844.
+If you have an emergency after 5pm or at the weekend, please ring the Out of Hours Service No: 01- 6778844.

-The emergency number is for emergencies only – Please don’t use this number to log routine maintenance complaints as you may be liable for a call-out charge for non-emergency calls.
+The emergency number is for emergencies only – Please do not use this number to log routine maintenance complaints as you may be liable for a call-out charge for non-emergency calls.

 Note: Tenants who are over 12 weeks in Rent Arrears will only have urgent or emergency repairs carried out to their home.

 How long will it take for repairs to be carried out?

 The Council aims to respond to requests for repairs according to the guidelines below

 These complaints take 1-3 working days to complete.

 Leak under sink unit, overflow pipe leaking.

 These complaints take 10 working days to complete.